 Middle-aged lesbian, bisexual and queer (LBQ) women living in regional areas of Victoria.

-This project is a regional campaign titled, Couldn’t Have Done That with a Hangover.
-Informed by formative research the campaign draws upon the values and beliefs of LBQ women.
-The campaign is delivered across traditional and digital communication platforms to inspire a empowering culture of peer-support.
+This project was a regional campaign titled, Couldn’t Have Done That with a Hangover.
+Informed by formative research the campaign drew upon the values and beliefs of LBQ women.
+The campaign was delivered across traditional and digital communication platforms to inspire a empowering culture of peer-support.